parabirb/carf-redux/README.md

 - Preamble: 0xe621 (used to detect the start of a packet)
 - Message type: 3 bits (0 is initialize game, 1 is join game, 2 is start game, 3 is place card, 4 is choose player, 5 is end game, and 6 & 7 are invalid)
 - Payload: 9 bits, corresponds to the index of a card if message type is place, corresponds to the index of a user in the game if message type is choose.
 - Callsign: 36 bits.
 A character in a callsign is 6 bits long, and possible values for each character range from 0 to 36.
-0-25 correspond to A-Z, 26-35 corresopnd to 0-9, and 36 is a slash.
+0-25 correspond to A-Z, 26-35 correspond to 0-9, and 36 is a slash.
 The callsign will be stored in the first n*6 bits, where n is the number of characters in the callsign.
 The rest of the characters in the callsign will be set to 0b111111.
 - Reed-Solomon Error Correction Code: 64 bits.
 Encoded using the Galois field for Aztec barcodes with a library from Zxing.
 For more info, see [here](https://github.com/cho45/reedsolomon.js/).

 Additionally, after every packet, the callsign of the operator is transmitted in morse code at 480 Hz.